 Advocating for Change Beyond raising awareness, World Cancer Day is a catalyst for advocacy and action.
 Neuroendocrine Cancer UK uses this platform to advocate for improved healthcare policies, increased research funding, and better access to treatment for neuroendocrine cancer patients.
 By amplifying the voices of those affected and collaborating with policymakers and healthcare professionals, we work towards addressing the unique challenges faced by individuals with neuroendocrine cancer and advocating for meaningful change.

 World Cancer Day embarked on a three-year initiative that began in 2022.
-It is aimed at sparking transformation and rallying ongoing efforts well beyond the event itself.
-The theme for this 2024 is “Closing the Care Gap”.
-The campaign is all about understanding and recognising the inequities in cancer care.
+It was aimed at sparking transformation and rallying ongoing efforts well beyond the event itself.
+The theme last year was “Closing the Care Gap”.
+The campaign was all about understanding and recognising the inequities in cancer care.

 This is something Neuroendocrine Cancer community knows all too well about.
 Despite being the 10th most prevalent cancer in England*, national cancer plans do not currently represent the neuroendocrine cancer community*.
 Therefore, the development of a patient care pathway for neuroendocrine cancer is critical in supporting optimal care provision for all those diagnosed within existing expert multidisciplinary teams.